Processing math: 100%

 -

-Pay special attention to limits of specific functions in which the real number $a$ is not specified.
+Pay special attention to limits of specific functions in which the real number a is not specified.
 For example, in class we proved

 \forall \ a \gt 0 \qquad \lim_{x\to a} \frac{1}{x} = \frac{1}{a} \qquad \text{and} \qquad \forall \ a \in \mathbb R \qquad \lim_{x\to a} x^2 = a^2.